Small Business Retirement Plans in San Francisco, CA

 • Employer Matching: Many employers offer match programs, which can significantly boost an employee's retirement savings.

-• Higher Contribution Limits: For the current year, employees can contribute up to $23,000, with an additional $7,500 catch-up contribution for those aged 50 and older.
+• Higher Contribution Limits: For 2024, employees can contribute up to $23,000, with an additional $seven thousand five hundred dollars catch-up contribution for those aged 50 and older.

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Select a provider that offers various investment options, management assistance, and employee education.
+• Choose a Plan Provider: Pick a provider that offers multiple investment choices, administrative services, and employee learning resources.

 • Distribute Plan Information: Employers sponsoring a 401(k) must distribute plan information and changes in a timely manner.